GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 leads to some discretization error, and the approach of 'filtering-before-combining' is numerically more sensitive to this than 'filtering-after-combining'.
-If this is a problem you might consider using the `filtering-after-combining' approach.
+If this is a problem you might consider using the 'filtering-after-combining' approach.
 The basic issue that that in the filtering-before-combining approach, individual unit source deformations can have steep gradients that would be cancelled by neighbouring sources after combination.
 These steep gradients cause relatively high smoothing with the